kevin-wynn-cloud/kevin-wynn-cloud/README.md

 # My Stats

-Another big thank you goes to DenverCoder1, the creator of this awesome application for tracking GitHub stats.
+Another big thank you goes to DenverCoder1, the creator of this neat application for tracking GitHub stats.
 He also provided guidance on self-deployment.
-Note, if the small infographic below is not loading, reloading the page usually solves the issue.
+Please note, if the small infographic below is not loading, reloading the page usually solves the issue.

 [![GitHub Streak](https://github-readme-streak-stats-rosy-five.vercel.app?user=kevin-wynn-cloud&theme=dark&mode=weekly)](https://git.io/streak-stats)